The Return (2024 film): Reception

-Ben Nicholson, reviewing for the British Film Institute, writes that the film reworks only the second half of the poem, omitting all the "famous wanderings" and the adventures with the siren's songs, blinding the Cyclops, or having his men turned into pigs by the enchantress Circe.
-In his view, leaving out all the "supernatural winds" and mythical beings permits Pasolini to tell the tale realistically and foregrounds the characters' psychology.
+Ben Nicholson, in a review for the British Film Institute, writes that leaving out all the "supernatural winds" and mythical beings permits Pasolini to tell the tale realistically and foregrounds the characters' psychology.
 He finds both the narrative and the filmmaking "stripped back", with "elegant and understated" cinematography.
 The result, writes Nicholson, is a "nuanced psychological drama" that takes an unflinching look at the story, providing "gripping" cinema.
 Ian Haydn Smith, for the International Film Festival Rotterdam, describes the film as an "emotionally intense drama, rapturously shot by Marius Panduru".
 He finds Fiennes's subtle acting and physical transformation equally remarkable, ably matched by Binoche "at her most incandescent".